MaximeNaour/MaximeNaour/README.md

 👨‍🔬 I’m currently working on the gut microbiome of newborns at UMR 1280 PhAN in Nantes (France).
 🧬 Using bioinformatics tools, I analyze all the genetic material present in the stools of newborns to study the genetic and functional diversity of microbial communities.
-📫 If you are interested in implementing metagenomic analyses in your scientific project, please contact me at the following e-mail address: maxime.naour@inrae.fr
+📫 If you are interested in implementing metagenomic analyses in your project, please contact me at the following e-mail address: maxime.naour@inrae.fr

 <!--
 **MaximeNaour/MaximeNaour** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.